EchterTimo/SimpleRoleSyncBot/README.md

 # SimpleRoleSync

-a bot that used discord OAuth2 to give users roles if they have roles on other servers
+a bot that uses Discord OAuth2 to give users roles if they have roles on other servers